 There are many factors customers consider when deciding whether a bank is good or not.
 Here are some of the practical considerations of the modern consumer:

 - A great reputation for withstanding economic downturns

 - Availability of credit and loans

-Based on these features I have created a list of 10 largest banks in the country that offer all or most of the conveniences and facilities mentioned above.
+Based on these features I have created a list of the largest banks in the country that offer all or most of the conveniences and facilities mentioned above.

 1. HDFC Bank

 HDFC bank is one of the best private banks in India because it offers a wide range of products and services to its customers.
 The bank has a large network of branches and ATMs across the country and offers 24/7 customer service.
 HDFC bank also offers a mobile app and online banking services.
 The bank has a strong focus on customer service and offers attractive interest rates on deposits.

 ICICI bank is one of the best private banks in India because it has a strong focus on customer service, innovative products, and technology.
 Additionally, ICICI bank has a large network of branches and ATMs across India, which makes it convenient for customers.
 Additionally, ICICI bank offers a wide range of financial services, including loans, credit cards, and insurance products.